Code-Platoon-Curriculum/curriculum/01-Js-Py-Intro/3-js-jest-intro/2-intermediate-js-and-jest.md

 ## Intermediate JavaScript

 Many of the JS features we will explore today are what is referred to as 'syntactic sugar'.
 The ideas presented in part 1 are the core of the language.
-Syntactic sugar on the other hand just provides a way for a programmer to more neatly and concisely express an idea that was already possible without it, but was perhaps unecessarily verbose or otherwise inconvenient.
+Syntactic sugar on the other hand just provides a way for a programmer to more neatly and concisely express an idea that was already possible without it, but was perhaps unnecessarily verbose or otherwise inconvenient.

 ### 'Arrow' functions